ek488/MusicBeeSonemicGenreCategorizer/README.md

 2. Select all text, then copy it (ctrl + A, then ctrl + C.)
 3. Open MusicBee.
 4. Edit -> Edit Preferences -> Tags (1) -> group genres: Define New Tags....
-5. To the empty box right of "Virtual 1" and under "formula:", paste.
+5. Paste in the empty box right of "Virtual 1" and under "formula:".
 6. Click save, then click save again.